-It was the first time that I had realized that suffering could produce something good.
+It was the first time I realized that suffering could produce something good.
 And that good came directly from God Himself, through His Spirit, who had been given to me.

 God loves us, so much!
-That is why He sent His Son and that is why His Spirit resides in us even to this day.
+That is why He sent His Son, and that is why His Spirit resides in Believers.

 And even though my circumstances did not change (actually, they got considerably worse), I began to realize that I could grow and change.
 God was, and is, actively working to shape me and mold me into what He created me to be.
 All I need to do is yield to the Lord and allow Him to do His work.

 If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
 But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
 That person should not expect to receive anything from the Lord.
 Such a person is double-minded and unstable in all they do.
 James 1:5-8

 As I continued to seek Him in His Word, God was showing me things I had never seen before.
 And as I began to trust Him in His sovereignty, I was beginning to understand that, while it was still very painful, He was actually walking me through the difficult times.
 I had not been abandoned but, instead, was being changed and refined – and it instilled a hope in me that would carry me through the rest of that dark winter.

 I also have to admit that my newly instilled trust, and hope, was tested and tried during that time.
 Less than two months after my father-in-law’s passing, a family member committed suicide.
 Just days after finding out, I was nearly in a car accident that would have, likely, killed the person in the other car.
 I was able to jerk my steering wheel just in time, but still came within inches of a possible tragedy.
 Instead of praising God for what I absolutely believe was His intervention, I found myself raging against Him.